|hope college > campus offices > financial aid|

 Student Aid Report (SAR): A paper summary of the information provided on the FAFSA that the CPS sends to federal aid applicants.
 (Applicants that give an email address on the FAFSA receive an eSAR instead, see above).
 The SAR includes an acknowledgement letter and a section that may be used to make corrections if necessary.
-Corrections can also be made electronically at www.fafsa.ed.gov using the federal PIN.
+Corrections can also be made electronically at www.fafsa.ed.gov using the federal FSA ID.

 Subsidized Loan: A student loan based on demonstrated financial need on which no interest is charged while the student maintains at least half-time enrollment (six hours or more.)

 Supplemental Application: A form that schools may require in addition to the FAFSA.
 Hope College's Supplemental Application for Financial Aid (SAF) is an example.

 Educational Computer Systems, Inc. (ECSI): Hope College's servicing agent for the Federal Perkins Loan program.
 ECSI administers the electronic promissory note process for Perkins Loan borrowers at Hope College and services Perkins Loans throughout the repayment period.